vedant-jam008/Sorting-Algorithm-Visualizer/README.md

 # SORTING ALGORITHM VISUALIZER
-# This shows the basic animation for various sorting Algorithms using JavaScript, CSS and HTML.
+# This shows an interesting interactive animation of various Sorting Algorithms using JavaScript, CSS, and HTML.
+# This enhances and makes "Sorting Algorithms" easier and more understandable

 ![Screenshot 2020-11-03 at 11 39 12 PM](https://user-images.githubusercontent.com/56688354/98024075-c9a00080-1e2d-11eb-8934-7d8bee1c711a.png)